-Jeffrey R. Stephens has served as General Counsel and Corporate Secretary of the Company since December 2008.
-Mr. Stephens had served as General Counsel for the Company from November 2006 to December 2008.
-He was in private practice from 1981 to 2006 in the states of Washington and Utah.
+Jeffrey R. Stephens has served as Senior General Counsel of the Company since December 2017, as General Counsel from 2006 to December 2017, and as Corporate Secretary of the Company since 2008.
+Mr. Stephens was in private practice from 1981 to 2006 in the States of Washington and Utah.
 Mr. Stephens holds a B.A. degree in Geography from the University of Utah and received his law degree from Brigham Young University.
 Mr. Stephens is a member of the Utah State Bar and the Washington State Bar Association.

-Stephen C. Johnson began serving as the Vice President of Mortgage Operations of the Company and as the President of SecurityNational Mortgage on January 1, 2016.
+Stephen C. Johnson began serving as the Vice President of Mortgage Operations of the Company and as the President of SecurityNational Mortgage in January 2016.
 Prior to Mr. Johnson's appointment as President of SecurityNational Mortgage, Mr. Johnson served as Executive Vice President and Chief Operating Officer of SecurityNational Mortgage, positions he had held since 2012.
 From 2002 to 2012, Mr. Johnson served as Vice President and Chief Operating Officer of SecurityNational Mortgage.
-From 2000 to 2002, he served as Vice President of Operations of SecuityNational Mortgage.
-Mr. Johnson holds a B.A. degree in International Relations from Brigham Young University and Master's degree in International Management and Finance from the American Graduate School of International Management (Thunderbird).
+From 2000 to 2002, he served as Vice President of Operations of SecurityNational Mortgage.
+Mr. Johnson holds a B.A. degree in International Relations from Brigham Young University and a Master's degree in International Management and Finance from the American Graduate School of International Management (Thunderbird).
 From 1995 to 1998, Mr. Johnson was an instructor in Finance and Economics at the University of Phoenix.

-Christie Q. Overbaugh has served as Senior Vice President of Internal Operations of the Company since June 2006, and a Vice President of the Company from 1998 to June 2006.
+Christie Q. Overbaugh has served as Senior Vice President of Internal Operations of the Company since 2006, and a Vice President of the Company from 1998 to June 2006.
 Ms. Overbaugh has also served as Vice President of Underwriting for Security National Life Insurance Company since 1998.
 From 1986 to 1991, she was Chief Underwriter for Investors Equity Life Insurance Company of Hawaii and Security National Life Insurance Company.
 From 1990 to 1991, Ms. Overbaugh was President of the Utah Home Office Underwriters Association.
 Ms. Overbaugh is currently a member of the Utah Home Office Underwriters Association and an Associate Member of LOMA (Life Office Management Association).